cmayrhuber/raspi-workspace/README.md

 ```

 #### Force a switch of the Keyboard Layout
-I had to change `KeyboardLayout=(User Profile)` to `KeyboardLayout=German` to get a german keyboard layout, the automatic detection did not work on Raspian, maybe there is a smarter way.
+I had to change `KeyboardLayout=(User Profile)` to `KeyboardLayout=German` to get a german keyboard layout, the automatic detection did not work on Raspberry Pi OS, maybe there is a smarter way.

 [Some keys not woring with X inside Citrix client](https://discussions.citrix.com/topic/347214-some-keys-not-working-with-x-inside-citrix-client/?do=findComment&comment=1831151)